Adeola-Adesoba/Credit-Risk-Modelling/README.md

 # Credit-Risk-Modelling
-Initial data preparation and pre-processing of Lending Club data
+This notebook contains the initial data preparation and pre-processing of Lending Club data It also includes the Credit risk modelling focusing on the Probability of default.